authomatic/authomatic/doc/source/reference/config.rst

 .. note::

-   In fact the config cann be any object implementing a subset of :class:`dict` interface as specified in the :class:`.adapters.BaseConfig` abstract class.
+   In fact the config cann be any object implementing a subset of :class:`dict` interface.

-   If your app is running on |gae|_ you can use the :func:`.adapters.gae.ndb_config`.
+   If your app is running on |gae|_ you can use the :func:`.extras.gae.ndb_config`.

 The **config** must have following structure: